kevinbtalbert/Healthcare-Demo/README.md

-# HIMSS Conference Demo 2024
+# Healthcare Demo 2024
-**Demonstration of LLMs for Healthcare Providers using Cloudera Machine Learning**
+**Demonstration of HL7 Ingest, Extraction, LLMs, and HL7 Dashboarding with Solr for Healthcare Providers using Cloudera DataFlow, Solr, and Machine Learning**

 :wave: